 <ESA_QUESTION_ESG_2>

-We agree that FMPs should apply the same consistent approach to all investments regardless of KPIs, for consistency purposes and to avoid blending (and potential gaming).
-Blending would also not be appropriate because turnover and capex are not in the same order of magnitude, thus not summing up correctly.
+We agree that Financial Market Participants should apply the same consistent approach to all investments within the same financial product for consistency purposes.
+Allowing an FMP to use a mix of KPIs (‘blending’) will make it more challenging to understand the level of alignment as it will require an analysis of the weighting methodology applied between Capex, Opex and turnover.

-Having said, we would like to draw ESAs attention to the importance of distinguishing between pre-contractual disclosure and periodic reporting when it comes to the KPI choice allowed for Financial Market Participants (FMPs).
-Bear in mind that these two disclosures have a different purpose: the former being an ex-ante commitment of FMPs, and the latter an ex-post results of investments.
+We would like to take the opportunity to draw ESAs attention to the importance of distinguishing between pre-contractual disclosure and periodic reporting when it comes to the KPI choice allowed for FMPs as these two disclosures have a different purpose.
+The former would contain an ex-ante target or commitment of FMPs to align with the Taxonomy while the latter would provide an ex-post report of how the investment portfolio over a certain period of time has aligned with the Taxonomy.

-Following this, as pre-contractual disclosure we agree that FMPs should be able to select one or more KPIs out of Turnover, Capex or Opex as the basis of calculation for Taxonomy alignments.
+Following this reasoning, we believe that for pre-contractual disclosure an FMPs should be able to select one or more KPIs out of Turnover, Capex or Opex as the basis of calculation for Taxonomy alignments.

-However, for periodic reports we believe that FMPs should report on all three KPIs to allow for the best comparison between products.
-By mandating all three KPIs disclosure ex-post, it preempts a situation where FMPs choose Opex in pre-contractual documents and are no longer accountable for their actual investment results.
-Opex as an indicator gives a snapshot of costs of a previous year but says little about how these costs relevant to business continuity nor the future direction of investee companies.
+However, for periodic reports we believe that FMPs should report on all three KPIs to allow for the best comparison between products, as the information should be readily available.
+We see this proposal as additional useful information for the end-investor.
+Turnover will for example be very important for investors seeking to align their capital with companies that are as much as possible already taxonomy aligned by investing in financial products focusing on this.
+The Capex indicator may however be more interesting for investors focusing on transition finance and seeking to select financial products focused on this theme.
+And both together will provide a complete picture of transition challenges for particular industries.

+If a choice is made for only KPI to be disclosed in pre-contractual disclosures and one in periodic reporting, we would insist on the same KPI being required to avoid situations where on KPI is displayed ex-ante and another one ex-post.

 <ESA_QUESTION_ESG_2>

 : Do you have any views on the benefits and drawbacks of including specifically operational expenditure of underlying non-financial investee companies as one of the possible ways to calculate the KPI referred to in question 2?